ndfan77/wgw/README.md

 ```
 > [!TIP]
 > Set this value to the public URL and port for your vpn server that vpn client's will connect to.

 > [!IMPORTANT]
-> This only alters template text suggested for client configuration files.
+> This only alters the template text suggested for client configuration files.
 It has logical value.
 #### Server VPN Endpoint IP Address
 ```
 wgw server ipaddress 172.17.250.1
 ```
 > [!IMPORTANT]
-> This only alters template text suggested for client configuration files.
+> This only alters the template text suggested for client configuration files.
 It has logical value.

 # Command Line Options